 The Colosseum, Rome, Italy

-The Colosseum, which has the title ‘The Icon of the Centre’, is located in Rome, Italy which is one of the most remarkable architectures of the ancient because it is well conserved now.
-Apart from that, Flavian Amphitheater is the other name it is famous for.
+The Colosseum, titled ‘The Icon of the Centre’, is located in Rome, Italy, one of the most remarkable architectural sites of ancient Rome, because it is well conserved now.
+Apart from that, the Flavian Amphitheater is the other name it is famous for.
 It was established between AD 70-72 by the ruler, Vespasian, and the remaining parts were done during AD 80 by the son, Titus.
-The Colosseum is the watchful amphitheater on record, which has 50,000 seats and it has been said to be able to plunge into the sea water frequently.
+The Colosseum is the largest amphitheater on record, which has 50,000 seats, and it has been said to be able to plunge into the sea water frequently.
 The Colosseum is the largest amphitheater ever built, capable of holding up to 50000 spectators and hosting various events such as gladiatorial contests, animal hunts, and mock sea battles.
+The Colosseum, Rome’s symbol of pride and a world-famous landmark, is a witness to the glorious grandeur of the ancient Roman Empire.
+Now, in modern times, Colosium is a UN World Heritage Site and is a travel experience that no Rome story can remember.

 Architectural Significance